debops/debops-keyring/README.rst

 debops-keyring
 ==============

-The repository contains OpenPGP / GnuPG keys used by the DebOps Developers.
+The repository contains OpenPGP / GnuPG keys used by the DebOps Developers and DebOps Contributors.
 These keys can be used to authenticate and verify the ``git`` commits and tags in other DebOps repositories.